ibm-cloud-docs/key-protect/ha-dr.md

 {: #application-level-high-availability}

 Applications that communicate over networks are subject to transient faults.
-You should design your application to interact with Key Protect by using modern resiliency techniques, such as Exponential backoff.
+You should design your application to interact with
+{{site.data.keyword.keymanagementserviceshort}} by using modern resiliency techniques, such as Exponential backoff.
 [Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff){: external}
 is a technique that retries requests exponentially, with increasing delays between each request.